zzt93/os-lab1/README.md

 -----------------------------

-Jul 8 2015 update:
+Aug 8 2015 update:

 ## Thread and it's pid:
 ANY -- -1 used by server like FM, MM, PM
 idle -- 0  -- running when no other thread ready
 Timer -- 1  -- deal with time-related system call and interrupt
-TTY -- 2  -- deal with keyboard input and screen
+TTY -- 2  -- deal with keyboard input and screen update
 getty -- 3-5  -- change input to upper case
 IDE -- 6  -- about hard disk
 RAMDISK -- 7  -- disk in RAM